ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Baselines and Experiments

-For tractability, we threshold the interaction field distances at $10$cm for training and evaluation in our experiments.
-For implementation details, please refer to \suppl.

-\myparagraph{Qualitative Results} \refFig{fig:interfield_qual} shows qualitative samples of the predicted and the \groundtruth interaction fields.
-Their values are visualized as heatmaps over the meshes of the respective hands or objects.
+\myparagraph{Results} \refFig{fig:quali_both}\colorRef{b} shows qualitative samples of \intermethod-LSTM.
+The predicted values are visualized as heatmaps over the meshes of the respective hands or objects.
 A ``hotter" region denotes closer distances.
-Note that the \groundtruth meshes are only used for visualization purposes (not network inputs).
-We see that the predicted fields correlate well with the \groundtruth data.
+Note that the \groundtruth meshes are only used for visualization; they are not network inputs.
+We find that the predicted fields correlate well with the ground truth. \refTab{tab:sota_field} shows the performance of our baselines.
+The results show that modeling the hand-object interaction field over time yields more accurate results (see distance error), and smoother predictions (ACC).

-\myparagraph{Quantitative Results} To evaluate our results quantitatively, we introduce the Percentage of Correct Distances (PCD) metric.
-For a given threshold level $\alpha$ and interaction field $\boldsymbol{F}^{a \rightarrow b}$ in millimeter, we compute the percentage of distance absolute errors that are less than $\alpha$, \ie, $|\hat{d}_i - d_i| < \alpha$ for $1 \leqslant i \leqslant V_a$.
-We plot the resulting PCD curves for all four interaction fields with varying $\alpha$ in \reffig{fig:interfield_quant}.
-Shown are curves for left hand-interactions and right hand-interactions (dashed lines).
-The plots are computed under the \textbf{P1} evaluation protocol (cf. \refsec{sec:eval_protocol}).